ApoxPaito/KC-wikia-fetcher/README.md

-Behold, the Wikia fetcher is on steroids now!
-Or should I say on Seleniumoids?
-Since they've disabled File: directories when you aren't logged into Fandom, even Selenium was brought to on its knees.
-However, little do they know that you can actually attach a profile to Selenium and actually do the automation process while being logged in!

 ## How to run

 - Clone/fetch this rep, I'm saying this because otherwise you'll need to go ahead and download Geckodriver anyway, so I'm cutting you a slack and already including it in here